AKASHAorg/akasha-docs/docs/integrations/layout-widget.md

 This area is split into 2 sub-sections, one above the other:

-- Widget Area - widgets that are directly related to the currently active app (Example: `mini profile widget` that is loaded when the full beam page is active on the antenna app)
+- Contextual Widget Area - widgets that are directly related to the currently active app (Example: `mini profile widget` that is loaded when the full beam page is active on the antenna app)

 - Root Widget Area - widgets that are not related to the currently mounted app (example: `trending widget`  which shows latest profiles and trending topics).